nixce-prog/Car_Game/README.md

 Hello Eweryone

-If you wont to install our project you need to downwload folder 'main' (all) and after start 'main.py'
+If you want to install our project you need to downwload folder 'main' (all) and after start 'main.py'
 Create account and start playing!